DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 	}
 	```

-Note that SecuredObjectSpace returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
+Note that IObjectSpace returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
 Use the SecurityStrategy.CanRead method to determine when to mask default values with the "Protected Content" placeholder in the UI.

+## Step 5: Run and Test the App